Zveaga/bankist_site/README.md

 	- Implements a smooth scrolling effect when users click on the navigation bar links
 - Slider component: <br>
 	- A slider element implemented to display testimonials.
-Clicking on the left/right arrow buttons or pressing the left/right keyboard arrows allows the user to navigate through the slides
+Clicking on the left/right arrow buttons or pressing the left/right keyboard arrows allows the users to navigate through the slides
 - Lazy loading images: <br>
 	- When the website first loads, images are displayed in a small size with a blur effect.